Feyerabend/cc/ch07/addition/functional/cost/README.md

 *The cost of abstraction is the question.
 The answer depends entirely on the language's object model.*

-Functional style in Python and functional style in C are written with the same vocabulary -- functions, closures, higher-order functions, immutable values -- but the two runtimes charge very different prices for them.
+Functional style in Python and functional style in C are written with the same vocabulary--functions, closures, higher-order functions, immutable values--but the two runtimes charge very different prices for them.
 Understanding the cost model is what separates principled use of functional patterns from cargo-cult adoption.